 First, I’m going to start by explaining what kind of marketing and sales tasks should be automated.
-Getting your head around this will help you asses the unique aspects of your business and find new opportunities to increase profits, productivity, efficiency and other key performance aspects via automation.
+Getting your head around this will help you assess the unique aspects of your business and find new opportunities to increase profits, productivity, efficiency, and other key performance aspects via automation.

 After that, I’m going to suggest a number of marketing and sales tasks in each of the categories above that you should look at automating.
 These are tasks pretty much every modern brand is already doing or could benefit from doing – from keyword research to handling customer service.